What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 What Is A Bed And Breakfast?

 A bed and breakfast (abbreviated “B&B”) is a type of hosted accommodation that includes breakfast in its nightly rate.
 B&Bs are often family-run, with fewer rooms than hotels.
 B&B hosts often live in or nearby the same property as their guests, which results in a homely atmosphere.
-As someone who’s stayed in bed and breakfasts around the world, I believe all travelers should experience a B&B at least once while traveling.
+As someone who’s stayed in bed and breakfasts around the world, I believe all travelers should experience a B&B at least once.

 In this guide, we’ll cover what travelers should know about bed and breakfasts.

-We’ll explore the brief history of bed and breakfasts, how they work, what they’re like inside, what to bring to a stay, 10 reasons to experience a bed and breakfast, the 13 B&B types, type of travelers that typically stay in a bed and breakfast, plus answers to 27 frequently asked questions.
+We’ll explore the brief history of bed and breakfasts, how they work, what they’re like inside, what to bring to a stay, 10 reasons to experience a bed and breakfast, the 13 B&B types, type of travelers that typically stay in a bed and breakfast, plus answers to 27 common questions.
 To learn about the similarities and differences between B&Bs and hotels, click here.

 Brief History Of Bed And Breakfasts